souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-maven-plugin.md

     }
     ```

+2. Copy and paste the following file, [fortunes.json](https://github.com/graalvm/graalvm-demos/blob/master/fortune-demo/fortune/src/main/resources/fortunes.json) under `resources/`.
+Your project tree should be:

+    ```shell
+    .
+    ├── pom.xml
+    └── src
+        └── main
+            ├── java
+            │   └── demo
+            │       └── Fortune.java
+            └── resources
+                └── fortunes.json
+    ```

-2. Add an explicit FasterXML Jackson dependency that allows for reading and writing JSON, data-binding, used in the application.
+3. Add an explicit FasterXML Jackson dependency that allows for reading and writing JSON, data-binding, used in the application.
 Open _pom.xml_, a Maven configuration file, and insert the following in the `<dependencies>` section:

     ```xml
     <dependencies>